 About

-The Reclamation and Development Grants Program (RDGP) Project Grants provide funding for sampling, design, and construction of projects that benefit natural resources as either a Mineral Development or Crucial State Need project.
+The Reclamation and Development Grants Program (RDGP) Project Grants provide funding for sampling, design, and construction of projects that benefit natural resources as either a Mineral Development (Reclamation) or Crucial State Need (Drought, High Hazard Dams, and other Crucial State Need) project.
 Eligible applicants and projects are described here.

 Current Grant Cycles